yappeizhen/portfolio-website-boilerplate/README.md

 # Link to view deployed website
 View my completed portfolio [here](https://yappeizhen-7ea44.web.app/).
+This website was created with ReactJS and also supports the downloading of documents via Firebase backend.

 # For use as a template
 All data fields used in the template can be edited in the file src/assets/data/personalInfo.js and are automatically populated on the view pages.
+To change the primary color of the website, replace all instances of "#ce4c92" in App.css to the hex code of your desired color.

 # Getting Started with Create React App